Page content

 Annual Provider Review

-- over- and under-recruitment patterns
+- Over- and under-recruitment patterns

-- non-progression and non-completion rates
+- Non-progression and non-completion rates

 - National Student Survey outcomes

-- employment outcomes
+- Employment outcomes

 - Teaching Excellence Framework (TEF) outcomes, where applicable and when available.

-The Council of the University is required to provide annual assurance on Financial Sustainability, Management and Governance, data quality, value for money and quality-related assurances through the Annual Accountability Return to DfENI.
+The Council of the University is required to provide annual assurances on Financial Sustainability, Management and Governance, data quality, value for money and quality-related assurances through the Annual Accountability Return to DfENI.
 The University's Council receives assurance that academic governance is effective through consideration of a detailed annual assurance report from the Senate in October each year.

 - Meets requirements - The provider will continue to undergo APR in subsequent years.